tim-kos/frey/README.md

 ## Run

-Frey is intended to be run in the root of the project that you want to set up infra for.
+Frey must be run in the root of the project that you want to set up infra for.
 All infra description is supposed to be saved in `./frey/*`, but this can be configured.

+There needs to be a `./.git` dir preset relative from your current directory.

 Keeping infra playbooks together with the app is convenient and allows both to move at the same pace.
 If you revert to 2 years ago, you can also inspect the matching infra